On the Boundedness of The Bilinear Hilbert Transform along "non-flat" smooth curves: The analysis of the multiplier

-Relations \eqref{fouriertr} and \eqref{fouriertrconv} are an expression of the \textit{stationary phase principle} which loosely asserts that the main contribution for an oscillatory expression comes from the information concentrated into the neighborhoods of the stationary points.
+Relations \eqref{fouriertr} and \eqref{fouriertrconv} are an expression of the \textit{stationary phase principle} which loosely asserts that the main contribution for an oscillatory integral comes from the information concentrated near the stationary points of the phase.

 Following this, when studying our multiplier